 Need a report that reflects how COVID-19 has impacted this market and its growth?

-The UAE construction market was valued at USD 101.45 billion in 2020, and it is expected to reach a value of USD 133.53 billion by 2026, registering a CAGR of 4.69% over the period of 2021-2026.
+The UAE construction market is expected to reach a value of USD 133.53 billion by 2027, registering a CAGR of 4.69% over the forecast period (2022-2027).